rimas-kudelis/Payum/docs/symfony/encrypt-gateway-configs-stored-in-database.md

      */
     public function getExtendedTypes(): array
     {
-        // The extension will be applied on `PaypalGatewayConfigType` form type.
+        // The extension will be applied on `PayPalGatewayConfigType` form type.
-        // Feel free to add another form types if needed. return [PaypalGatewayConfigType::class];
+        // Feel free to add another form types if needed. return [PayPalGatewayConfigType::class];
     }
 }
 ```